pavpanchekha/oranj/README.txt

 enjoyable and easy, and makes enabling advanced features direct and fast.

-For installation instructions, see the file INSTALL Visit http://pavpanchekha.github.com/oranj/ for more.
+For installation instructions, see the file INSTALL.txt Visit http://pavpanchekha.github.com/oranj/ for more.

 oranj is open-source and community-driven.
 Please do